bitsharper/docker-ddclient/Readme.md

-H1 Dockerfile for DDCLIENT
+# Dockerfile for DDCLIENT
-***Description***
+## Description:
-This Docker files to build a container with ddclient preinstalled and configured to use with https://freedns.afraid.org Dynamic DNS service
+This Docker file to build a container winth ddclien pre-nstalled and configured to use with the [FreeDNS](https://freedns.afraid.org) Dynamic DNS service.

 ```bash
 docker build . -t ddclient/alpine --build-arg DD_USERNAME='' --build-arg DD_PASSWORD=''